zyp001a/soulego/README.md

-It is not a program, it is a creature. base func mem mid exec bnf soul
+It is not a program, it is a creature. base db.. func mem mid exec bnf soul imp;
+test? loader?

 abc -> func
 abcAbc -> func alt